§ 01

 Deliverability: splitforms uses dedicated SMTP with SPF/DKIM.
 Web3Forms uses shared sending infrastructure where every customer's reputation affects yours.

-Webhooks: splitforms includes signed webhooks with retries on every plan.
+Webhooks: splitforms unlocks signed webhooks with retries on Starter and above.
 Web3Forms locks webhooks behind the paid tier.

-File uploads: splitforms supports multipart file uploads on every plan including free.
+File uploads: splitforms supports multipart file uploads when Storage is connected, with a current limit of 5 files per submission at 10 MB each.
 Web3Forms gates this behind paid tiers.

 API: splitforms exposes a full REST API and MCP server on every plan.
 Web3Forms' API is more limited and feature-gated.

-Free tier shape: splitforms gives you 1,000 submissions/month with full feature parity.
+Free tier shape: splitforms gives you 500 submissions/month with dashboard storage and spam filtering; Starter adds notification emails, webhooks, exports, integrations, and retained uploads.
 Web3Forms gives you unlimited submissions but no dashboard, no storage, no webhooks — a different product entirely.

 § 04